Apply for Financial Aid

 Step 3 - Apply for NYS Aid

-Eligible students can apply for the grants and scholarships such as the Tuition Assistance Program (TAP) at the New York State Higher Education Services Corporation (HESC) website after submitting the FAFSA.
+Eligible students may apply for grants and scholarships such as the Tuition Assistance Program (TAP) at the New York State Higher Education Services Corporation (HESC) website after submitting the FAFSA.
 This should be done within two to three days of filing the FAFSA, if not immediately afterward.
 A link to the NYS Application for Payment should be available on the FAFSA submission confirmation webpage.

 You'll need one of the following SUNY Delhi TAP codes: